gradle/gradle/design-docs/managed-component-model.md

 This milestone requires a managed map implementation whose values are unmanaged, which means some kind of internal factory will be required for this implementation
 (such as `NamedEntityInstantiator`).

+Currently the DSL supports nested, eager, configuration of these elements:

+    model {
+        component {
+            someThing {
+                sources {
+                    cpp { ... }
+                }
+                binaries {
+                    all { ... }
+                }
+            }
+        }
+    }

+Some replacement for this nesting should be offered, and the configuration deferred.

+# Milestone 3: Plugin author uses managed types to extend the software model

+This milestone allows a plugin author to extend certain key types using a managed type:

+- `ComponentSpec`
+- `LanguageSourceSet`
+- `BinarySpec`

+It is a non-goal of this milestone to add any further capabilities to managed types, or to migrate any of the existing subtypes to managed types.

+## Implementation

+This milestone will require some state for a given object to be unmanaged, possibly attached as node private data, and some state to be managed, backed by individual nodes.

-# Milestone 3: References between key objects in the software model are visible to rules
+# Milestone 4: References between key objects in the software model are visible to rules

 The relationships exposed in milestone 1 represent ownership, where the relationship is one between a parent and child.
 This milestone exposes other key 'non-ownership' relationships present in the software model.